 Welcome.
-This blog was created to chronicle and share my experiences while training for and riding in the AIDS/ LIFECYCLE 10 Bicycle Ride June 5th - June 11th, 2011 from San Francisco to Los Angeles.
-To get the best sense of the event, please scroll down to Orientation Day/ Day 1 to begin reading.
+This blog was originally created to chronicle and share my experiences while training for and riding in the AIDS/ LIFECYCLE 10 Bicycle Ride June 5-11, 2011 from San Francisco to Los Angeles.
+I've added several rides and experiences to share since then to this blog.

 Sunday, June 12, 2011